R-uan/mahjong/README.md

 - 56 : Client attempted an action before sending a connection packet.

 ##### Protocol Related Errors [101-150]
+- 101 : Packet format is invalid and could not be parsed.
+- 102 : Packet kind is not valid.
 - 105 : Connection Failed (Invalid connection packet body)
 - 106 : Connection Failed ()

 ##### Game Related Errors [151-200]
 - 151 : Not all seats are occupied
 - 152 : East seat is not occupied